rattlecattle/udemy-url-cleaner/README.md

-# udemy-url-cleaner
+# Udemy URL cleaner

-Udemy URL cleaner
+Remove all query strings from a Udemy course URL kepping only the coupon code.